apache/nuttx/configs/sabre-6quad/README.txt

      You can then forget about steps 7 and 8.

      This is, in fact, my preferred way to debug.

+   You can restart the debug session at any time at the gdb> prompt by:

+       gdb> mon reset
+       gdb> mon go

+   That will restart U-Boot and you have to press ENTER in the terminal window to stop U-Boot.
+Restarting U-Boot is a necesary part of the restart process because you need to put the hardware back in its initial state before running NuttX

+   Then this will restart the debug session just as before:

+       gdb> mon halt
+       gdb> load nuttx <-- Loads NuttX into RAM at 0x010800000 gdb> file nuttx
+       gdb> mon set pc 0x10800040
+       gdb> s

 Configurations
 ==============